-- Operating a vehicle in such a manner as to make or cause to make any type of loud or offensive noise including continuous horn blowing, car radio, and/or unauthorized use of a public address system.
+- Operating a vehicle in such a manner as to cause any type of loud or offensive noise including continuous horn blowing, car radio, and/or unauthorized use of a public address system.

-- Failure to report immediately to the Delta State Police Department any accident or collision on the campus or streets of Delta State University.
+- Failure to immediately report any accident or collision on the campus or streets of Delta State University to the University Police.

-- Failure to obey the same traffic regulations while riding, operating, or parking any bicycle or non-motor vehicle.
+- Neglecting to obey the same traffic regulations while riding, operating, or parking any bicycle or non-motor vehicle.

 - Operating a motorcycle or motorbike on any Delta State University property without a standard crash helmet securely fastened upon the head of the driver.
 Each passenger of the vehicle must wear a helmet.

-- Operating a bicycle, motorcycle, or a motorbike when traveling at night without any operational headlight and tail-light.
+- Traveling at night on a bicycle, motorcycle, or a motorbike without any operational headlight and tail-light.
 A bicycle may use a reflector instead of tail-light.

 Motorcycles, roller blades (skates), skateboards, etc.

 Students and any member of the University community may register their bicycles for the sole purpose of having their number and description on record in case of theft.
 Registration of bicycles is free of charge, and the registration process may be completed at UPD, Bailey #108.

 - Any person who rides, operates, or parks a bicycle or any other non-motor vehicle, including boats and trailer, on the campus shall be subject to all the terms and provisions of these regulations, except for those provisions which by their nature can have no application.